For more houseplant care tips, visit our Life Lived Inside: Plant Care Category

-Houseplants take in CO2 and release pure oxygen for you to breathe.
-They scrub out toxins, keep the air around you clean and look great while they’re at it.
-Dwell Well with healthy houseplants all around you.
+Houseplants take in CO2 and release pure oxygen for you to breathe a.k.k they scrub out toxins, keep the air around you clean, and look great while making you feel great.
+Just like we always say, home is where your plants are.

 Houseplants will thrive and grow with regular feedings.
 A controlled-release fertilizer such as 14-14-14 with Osmocote is our favorite.
-It delivers the nutrients a plant needs, and you only have to use it every 4 months.
-For more regular applications you can use Espoma's Organic House Plant Fertilizer.
+It delivers the nutrients a plant needs and you only have to use it every four months.
+For more regular applications, you can use Espoma's Organic House Plant Fertilizer.

 Cleaning House Plants

 You dust the dressers and tables in your home on a regular basis, and the same dust that settles on furniture can also block precious sunlight from getting to the leaves of your houseplants.
 Occasionally wipe smooth leaves clean with a damp cloth or sponge to remove dust and dirt.
 It will keep the plants healthier and prettier.
 For textured leaves, use a Q-Tip or toothbrush to gently remove dirt and dust.